-In this principle, RNs/NPs are honest and fair practitioners who strive to build a trustworthy, therapeutic, nurse-client relationship.
-To achieve this, RNs/NPs are expected to:
+RNs/NPs are honest and fair practitioners who strive to build a trustworthy, therapeutic, nurse-client relationship in the client's best interest.
+RNs/NPs are expected to:

 - 5.1 fairly divide and advocate for resources.
-RNs/NPs objectively arrange/coordinate care, based on health-related needs. - 5.2 protect the privacy and confidentiality of clients' personal health information as outlined in relevant federal/provincial legislation and/or regulatory documents. - 5.3 only share clients' personal health information for therapeutic reasons and only in compliance with relevant federal/provincial legislation and regulatory requirements governing privacy and confidentiality. - 5.4 not act as substitute decision-makers for their clients in accordance with relevant federal/provincial legislation. - 5.5 identify, prevent, and do not practice in situations that cause a conflict of interest.
-If a conflict of interest exists or arises at any point during the therapeutic nurse-client relationship, RNs/NPs explore alternative services with clients. - 5.6 place their clients' interests and professional responsibilities ahead of their personal gain. - 5.7 initiate, establish, and maintain professional boundaries with clients and terminate the nurse-client relationship. - 5.8 not physically, verbally, emotionally, financially, or sexually abuse, harass or neglect their clients. - 5.9 strive to protect clients from any type of harm, neglect or abuse.
-This includes taking action to stop and refrain from unsafe, incompetent, unethical or unlawful practice. - 5.10 be truthful in their professional practice. - 5.11 identify moral or ethical situations and proactively address conflict, dilemmas and/or distress of clients in their care.
+RNs/NPs objectively arrange/coordinate care, based on health-related needs. - 5.2 protect the privacy and confidentiality of clients' personal health information as outlined in relevant federal/provincial legislation and/or regulatory documents. - 5.3 only share clients' personal health information for therapeutic reasons and only in compliance with relevant federal/provincial legislation and regulatory requirements governing privacy and confidentiality. - 5.4 support client decision-making in accordance with relevant provincial/federal legislation, and not act as substitute decision-makers for their clients. - 5.5 identify, prevent, and not practice in situations that cause a conflict of interest.
+If a conflict of interest exists or arises at any point during the therapeutic nurse-client relationship, RNs/NPs explore alternative services with clients. - 5.6 place their clients' interests and professional responsibilities ahead of their personal gain. - 5.7 initiate, establish, and maintain professional boundaries with clients and terminate the nurse-client relationship. - 5.8 refrain from physically, verbally, emotionally, financially, or sexually abuse, harass, or neglect their clients. - 5.9 strive to protect clients from any type of harm, neglect, or abuse.
+This includes taking action to stop and refrain from unsafe, incompetent, unethical, or unlawful practice. - 5.10 be truthful in their professional practice.